stackedboxes/romualdo/doc/design.md

 ### Versioning

-(This is largely not implemented, but here's how I am planning to do this.
+(This is largely not implemented, but here's how I am planning to do this.)

-Writing in tutorial-like style.)
+#### Facts to keep in mind

+* We need the compiled Storyworld of version *n* to generate the *n+1* release.
+  Why?
+Because we need to use *exactly* the same binary code for older versions of Procedures.
+Say we implement an optimization in a future version of the compiler.
+This would change the bytecode of an old version of a Procedure.
+And we can't change, because this would potentially break saved states.

+#### Tutorial-like description

 A Storyworld has two values, the Storyworld ID and the Storyworld Version (affectionately called swid and swov).